 He did not return soon, though, and lying prone on his couch I began to seethe, imagining my groceries spoiling in the hot car, the badly parked car getting towed, the jive he was telling that other lady in this building’s bowels.
 The word bowels was right, I thought.
 Bullshit up to our ears.

 I cursed then, and pushed to my feet.
 I wasn’t even planning to say goodbye, but he came down the stairs and saw me.
 Without a word, he shook his head, took the keys from my hand and led me to my car.
 We were both furious.
-On the drive to my apartment, he talked of his music—about the composition he’d been wrangling with when I’d arrived—and though I knew he was offering this story by way of making nice, I felt a rage swelling in me that made it impossible to play along.
+On the drive to my apartment, he talked about the composition he’d been wrangling with when I’d arrived—and though I knew he was offering this story by way of making nice, I felt a swelling rage swelling that made it impossible to play along.
 “I don’t give a fuck,” I heard myself saying, with an ugliness that even now is hard to recall.
 “I don’t give a fuck about your music and—”

 But I did not get to finish that sentence because he’d stopped the car and jumped out, leaving the drivers-side door ajar and the engine running as he sprinted down the street.
 At first I was sure he would return.
 It was such a grandiose gesture and by now my ankle was three times its normal size.
 Then I realized he really was not returning.
 I began sobbing—hiccups, snot, red-faced; that child forgotten at the department store never to be recovered–and through my sobs dialed his number again and again.
 Finally I climbed out of the passenger’s seat and drove the rest of the way home, gingerly operating the clutch with my bad foot, nearly blind through my fogged glasses.
 After parking, I stared up at my building, helpless and sticky in the hot tears that seemed to drain every ounce of my life force.
 A woman I vaguely recognized as a neighborhood dogwalker tapped on the window.
 “I saw what happened,” she said.
 “Do you need help?”